 - Concentrated hair loss

-If your cat is living with dermatitis, it will experience near-constant discomfort.
-The skin will itch persistently.
+If your cat has dermatitis, it’ll experience near-constant discomfort, and the skin will itch persistently.
 The most common reasons for dermatitis are flea bites and food allergies, so take action if you believe they are to blame.
 As per Veterinary Dermatology, some feline skin conditions are seemingly devoid of explanation.

 In most cases, cats flopping on their back when they see you is a sign of love and affection.
 The cat is expressing joy and happiness in your return.